tc39/how-we-work/terminology.md

 ### Primordial
 #### Definition
-Globlal, mutable objects that must exist before any code runs.
+Global, mutable objects that must exist before any code runs.
 #### Example
 `%ArrayPrototype%`

 ### Normative
 #### Definition
-The existing way something is done (i.e. status quo)
+Statements that constrain the observable behavior of implementations (i.e., the behavior that conforming implementations are allowed to exhibit).

 ### SES
 #### Definition